fnordoglargh/BoardGameLeague/ABOUT.md

 ## Low Priority

-* Sort collections (like results on copying) after they have been edited. winner checkbox and simply add 1 point for the winer and 0 for the looser.
+* Sort collections (like results on copying) after they have been edited.
 * Link multiple leagues (from different files) if a group of players participates in more than one.
 * Make locations and genders useful.
 * Filter out players already selected in the result entry.